AdobeDocs/experience-platform.en/help/rtcdp/destinations/streaming-destinations-api-tutorial.md

 >[!NOTE]
 >
->The [!DNL Amazon Kinesis] and [!DNL Azure Event Hubs] destinations in Adobe Real-time CDP are currently in beta.
+>The [!DNL Amazon Kinesis] and [!DNL Azure EventHubs] destinations in Adobe Real-time CDP are currently in beta.
 The documentation and the functionality are subject to change.

-This tutorial demonstrates how to use API calls to connect to your Adobe Experience Platform data, create a connection to a streaming cloud storage destination ([Amazon Kinesis](/help/rtcdp/destinations/amazon-kinesis-destination.md) or [Azure Event Hubs](/help/rtcdp/destinations/azure-event-hubs-destination.md)), create a dataflow to your new created destination, and activate data to your new created destination.
+This tutorial demonstrates how to use API calls to connect to your Adobe Experience Platform data, create a connection to a streaming cloud storage destination ([Amazon Kinesis](/help/rtcdp/destinations/amazon-kinesis-destination.md) or [Azure EventHubs](/help/rtcdp/destinations/azure-event-hubs-destination.md)), create a dataflow to your new created destination, and activate data to your new created destination.

-This tutorial uses the [!DNL Amazon Kinesis] destination in all examples, but the steps are identical for [!DNL Azure Event Hubs].
+This tutorial uses the [!DNL Amazon Kinesis] destination in all examples, but the steps are identical for [!DNL Azure EventHubs].

 ![Overview - the steps to create a streaming destination and activate segments](/help/rtcdp/destinations/assets/flow-prelim.png)